• Skip to primary navigation

 • A teaspoon of agar powder goes much further than regular gelatin though: you will need to substitute in approximately a 2:1 to 3:1 gelatine-to-agar-agar ratio.

 What is your favorite agar agar substitute?
-Let me know in the comments if I've missed something good out!
+Let me know in the comments if I've missed something good out, or sign up for my newsletter in which I send you more information about Asian food?

 I have other recipes you may like here! :)